sighack/sighack.github.io/_posts/2018-06-17-easing-functions-in-processing.md

 the curve (in the form of a gray value) as a function of the X value (the position of the slider).

-What we see is that **easing out stays primarily in the lighter regions**.
+What we see is that **easing in stays primarily in the lighter regions**.

 In contrast, **easing out stays primarily in the darker regions**.